-Shingles, also known as herpes zoster, is a painful, blistering skin rash caused by the varicella-zoster virus, which causes chickenpox.
+Shingles, also known as herpes zoster, is a painful, blistering skin rash caused by the varicella-zoster virus – the same virus that causes chickenpox.
+After you’ve had chickenpox, the virus lies inactive in nerve tissue near your spinal cord and brain.
+Years later, the virus may reactivate as shingles.
 It usually appears in a band or strip on one side of the face or body.
 Shingles pain is, for many people, quite striking in its severity.

 Causes & Risk Factors

 After a person has chickenpox, the virus causes it to go dormant (“sleep”) in the body’s nerve roots.
 In some people, it stays dormant forever.
 In others, the virus can become active again due to several factors, including:

 - Certain medications

 - Immune system weakness

 People older than 60 or who had chickenpox before one’s age are more likely to develop the condition.
 In some cases, shingles can cause long-term complications – and the treatment plan is dependent upon those complications:

 - Postherpetic Neuralgia (PHN): Characterized by persistent pain that lasts for months or even years after the shingles rash heals, postherpetic neuralgia can be treated with opioids, antidepressants, and anticonvulsants to relieve pain.

 - Herpes Zoster Ophthalmicus (HZO): Defined as a rash on the forehead, cheek, nose, or around one eye that can threaten sight, the recommended treatment is rest, cool compresses, and antiviral medicines.